dcamper/terraform-azurerm-hpcc-aks/README.md

 <a name="Providing DNS Zone and A record"></a>
 ## Providing DNS Zone and A record

 By default, this module creates an HPCC cluster that can be accessed using the public IP for ECL Watch.
 For example, if the ECL Watch IP was 20.122.243.194, you can access ECL Watch with the following URL: http://20.122.243.194:8010.
-Optionally, you can provide the name of an existing dns zone and a A record name, where the ECL Watch IP will be stored.
-This enables you to access ECL Watch using a combination of the A record name and the dns zone name.
-For example, if the A record name was "eclwatch" and the dns zone name was "us-hpccsystems-dev.azure.lnrsg.io" then you can access ECL Watch with the following URL: http://eclwatch.us-hpccsystems-dev.azure.lnrsg.io:8010.
+Optionally, you can provide the name of an existing DNS zone and a A record name, where the ECL Watch IP will be stored.
+This enables you to access ECL Watch using a combination of the A record name and the DNS zone name.
+For example, if the A record name was "eclwatch" and the DNS zone name was "us-hpccsystems-dev.azure.lnrsg.io" then you can access ECL Watch with the following URL: http://eclwatch.us-hpccsystems-dev.azure.lnrsg.io:8010.

-To provide a dns zone, you must provide values for these 3 variables: a_record_name, dns_zone_name, and dns_zone_resource_group_name.
+To provide a DNS zone, you must provide values for these 3 variables: a_record_name, dns_zone_name, and dns_zone_resource_group_name.
 <a name="persistent_storage"></a>
 ## Persistent Storage